Pear-sudo/time/README.md

 # About me and this project

 Hi, I am Zehao.
-I created this project to demonstrate my interest and skill in programming when I am applying to University of Pennsylvania's Master in Computer and Information Technology ❤️ and Northeastern University's Align Master in Computer science ❤️.
+I created this project to demonstrate my interest and skill in programming when I am applying to University of Pennsylvania's Master in Computer and Information Technology ❤️, University College London's Computational Finance ❤️ and Northeastern University's Align Master in Computer science ❤️.

 Before being admitted to either of the two programmes, I would reserve all rights to my code.
 I'll opensource it after being admitted to one of them, or unfortunately, if I am rejected by both, as my first contribution to the opensource community.